conneroisu/cpre281-finalproj/README.md

 ```
 The provided code snippet is the implementation of the Data Memory module (`DataMemory.v`) in the single-cycle MIPS processor.

 The Data Memory module serves as the main memory for storing and retrieving data in the processor.
-Here's a detailed explanation of the module:

 ##### IO
    - `i_clk`: Input clock signal.